kaiyumcg/Vortex/README.md

 ## FAnimator settings

-- `Play Automatically`: Is ticked then default clip will be played.
+- *Play Automatically*: Is ticked then default clip will be played.
 If the default clip is not set then the default controller will be played.
 If it too is not assigned then model will be in T-Pose since no animation will play.
-- `Update mode`: ”Always” to update always.
-“Only Gameobject Active” to update only when gameobject is active.
-“Gameobject active and Camera visible” to update only when the model gameobject is active and it is being viewed by the camera(inside the camera frustrum).
+- *Update mode*: `Always` to update always. `Only Gameobject Active` to update only when gameobject is active. `Gameobject active and Camera visible` to update only when the model gameobject is active and it is being viewed by the camera(inside the camera frustrum).
-- `Default Clip`: Default FAnimationClip
+- *Default Clip*: Default FAnimationClip.
-- `Default transition time`: In second, it is the default transition time Offset start--When ticked, the model will start animating after a certain portion of animation specified by “Clip start time offset” normalized(of default clip) amount.
+- *Default transition time*: In second, it is the default transition time
+- *Offset start*: When ticked, the model will start animating after a certain portion of animation specified by `Clip start time offset` normalized(of default clip) amount.
-- `Time Mode`: How animation will update with respect to clock.
+- *Time Mode*: How animation will update with respect to clock.
-- `Debug Graph`: If ticked then the animation graph will be shown in the animation debugger located at `Window > Analysis > PlayableGraph Visualizer` .
+- *Debug Graph*: If ticked then the animation graph will be shown in the animation debugger located at `Window > Analysis > PlayableGraph Visualizer`.
-- `Preloaded FAnimation Clips`: If you can preload FAnimation clips here for optimization.
+- *Preloaded FAnimation Clips*: If you can preload FAnimation clips here for optimization.
 You can also do it for events.
 If an animation is added here and then if you play Unity Animation clip from script then the FAnimationClip setting you specified here will be used when playing animation.
-- `Preloaded controllers`: Preload controllers for optimization.
+- *Preloaded controllers*: Preload controllers for optimization.
-- `Debug section`: to debug all animation state and current animation state.
+- *Debug section*: to debug all animation state and current animation state.

 Animations comes in three forms: